lrkrol/Noctifer-Music/docs/README.md

 In desktop mode, `$width` determines the width of the player as a percentage of the full window's width.

 The variables `$background`, `$accentfg`, `$accentbg`, `$menubg`, `$menushadow`, `$gradient1`, `$gradient2` and `$filebuttonfg` take hexadecimal colour values to adjust the colour scheme of the player. `$backgroundimg` takes an image path for the background image; `$background` is only visible when no image is indicated.
 Three theme configurations are included; these can be commented/uncommented as desired.

+### Usage

+One thing to note is the method of mode switching between **browse** and **playlist**.

+Playing songs in **browse mode** means that songs are served from that directory.
+That is, if you start playing a song from a specific directory in browse mode, the next song will be the next song in that same directory.
+When shuffle is on, the next song will be a randomly selected one from that same directory.

+Playing songs in **playlist mode** means that songs are served from the playlist.
+If you start playing a song from your playlist, the next song will be the next song in your playlist.
+When shuffle is on, the next song will be a randomly selected song from your playlist.

+Clicking on either of the browse or playlist buttons switches to browse or playlist **view**.
+Only when a song is manually started from within browse or playlist view, does the player switch to the corresponding playback mode.
+This means that you can freely browse songs or edit your playlist without affecting the originally selected order of playback.

 ## Limitations